Loginistaken/Orb-Mint-Multi-blockchain-Compatible-Coin/whitepaper.md

 ’s total supply of 7,000,000,000 tokens (expressed in code as 70'000'000'000'000'000. to preserve micro-level accounting accuracy).
 This decision reduces computational overhead and simplifies gas estimation across millions of transactions, offering a cleaner, more energy-efficient footprint over time.
-While 18 decimals may be more flexible for DeFi derivatives, Orbimint's use of e7 precision intentionally limits micro- fragmentation, helping avoid the "dust" accumulation that strains memory and energy at scale.
+While 18 decimals may be more flexible for DeFi derivatives, Orb-Mint-Multi-blockchain-Compatible-Coin's use of e7 precision intentionally limits micro- fragmentation, helping avoid the "dust" accumulation that strains memory and energy at scale.

 C++ Core with Eco-Safe Runtime:
-Unlike many blockchains built in heavier VMs or interpreted environments, Orbimint is authored in C++, giving it ultra-low-level memory control and runtime speed.
+Unlike many blockchains built in heavier VMs or interpreted environments, Orb-Mint-Multi-blockchain-Compatible-Coin is authored in C++, giving it ultra-low-level memory control and runtime speed.
 This results in faster block processing and lower resource demands.
 Future bridges with Rust and WASM-based smart contract environments will retain this performance edge while expanding developer flexibility.